 The AIDS epidemic has been accompanied by negative public reactions to persons presumed, to be infected by the immunodeficiency virus (HIV).
-As with other diseases throughout much of history, such as the Bubonic plague in the fourteenth century and the cholera outbreaks in the nineteenth century, a stigma has been attached to AIDS.
+As with other epidemics throughout much of world history, such as the Bubonic plague in the XIVth century and the cholera outbreaks in the XIVth century, a stigma has been attached to AIDS.
 Like AIDS itself, the AIDS stigma is a global problem, existing in communities with different social, traditional and religious beliefs.
 Attaching a stigma to AIDS has been primarily the result of both fear surrounding contagion and preexisting prejudice against the social groups most seriously affected by the epidemic.

 Property owners have refused to rent their properties to people with AODS and in some cases evicted them on baseless and flimsy reasons.
 Parents with AIDS have had to confront legal battles concerning child custodial and visitation rights.
 Family bonds have been fractured when members fall victims to the deadly disease.

 The reason for the intensity of the AIDS-related stigma in the developed world does not solely rest on the fears of contagion and disease.
 Fundamentally, the AIDS epidemic in the US has primarily occurred in the marginalized groups such as homosexuals and drug users who share the same paraphernalia.
 Many people view this as an avoidable and self-inflicting tragedy and therefore less sympathy is shown to these groups.
 As a result, the stigma attached to AIDS also serves as a means for expressing preexisting hostilities toward members of disliked social groups.
 These members have to bear the burden of societal hostility at a time when they desperately need its support.